 The food we serve, and how it is produced, will impact the greenhouse gas emissions for which our venues are responsible.
-For food-led businesses, this can represent up to 70% of total annual emissions, based on results from our work with pilot pubs and bars.
+For food-led businesses, this can represent up to 70% of total annual emissions, based on results from our work with pilot restaurants.